 This painting Mont Sainte-Victoire 1904, is one of the final variations on the Mont Sainte-Victoire landscape.
 Unlike his other works, Cezanne's range of colors here is somewhat dark.
 The geological solidity of the mountain and the countryside below is broken up into large, regular patches of color, and the artist has even left some unpainted canvas visible.

 Respected by painters but little known to the public, it was not until his death that Cezanne received recognition for his pivotal role in anticipating Twentieth-century art.
-Paul Cézanne thus sparked one of the most revolutionary areas of artistic inquiry of the 20th century, one which was to affect profoundly and anticipate the development of Cubism with simplification of volumes, and Expressionism with emphasis on outlines, and future modern art.
+Paul Cézanne in this manner started one of the most revolutionary artistic inquiries of the twentieth century, one which was to influence significantly and anticipate the development of Cubism with rearrangements and simplification of volumes, and Expressionism with emphasis on outlines, and future Modern Art.

 Art Movement History: Impressionism, Cubism